sherlock-wings/snowflake_sandbox/RBAC/access_definitions/full.md

 # "Full" Access: Plain-Language Definition

 - "Full" access means you generally have the ability to utilize all features that your Account Administrator has approved for usage
     - Note that this does not mean you can automatically do anything.
 You are only able to create a [Snowpipe](https://docs.snowflake.com/en/user-guide/data-load-snowpipe-intro) or [Iceberg table](https://docs.snowflake.com/en/user-guide/tables-iceberg), for example, if your Account Admin has already approved usage of these objects in general
+- It also means that you have direct or indirect `OWNERSHIP` on schema objects in most cases
 - As with all access on this Data Project, access is granted at the **schema level**.
 So, anyone with "Full" access will have that acces in the context of a specific schema.

 The details of this definition are object-specific and are enumerated below.